Desmond16170/snake.py/README.md

 # Snake Game in Pygame

-Welcome to the repository for the Snake game developed in Pygame!
+Welcome to the Snake Game developed in Pygame!

 ## Description